Mayor of Bacoor: History

+The position of municipal mayor of Bacoor continued from the American period, the Japanese occupation, and the post-independence era.
+The longest term in office is presently held by Hon.
+Pablo Gomez Sarino who was municipal mayor of Bacoor from 1959-1967 and 1971-1986, serving for a total of 23 years.
+He was also the grand-nephew of the previous gobernadorcillo, Epifanio Gómez.
+The municipal position would be retained until the establishment of Bacoor as a component city in 2012.

 Pursuant to Chapter II, Title II, Book III of Republic Act No. 7160 or the Local Government Code of 1991, the Bacoor city government is to be composed of a mayor (alkalde), a vice-mayor (bise alkalde) and members (kagawad) of the legislative branch Sangguniang Panlungsod alongside a secretary to the said legislature, all of which are elected to a three-year term and are eligible to run for three consecutive terms.

 Elected to a term of three years and limited to three consecutive terms, the mayor of Bacoor holds office at Bacoor City Hall within the Bacoor Government Center in Brgy.
 San Nicolas II.
 He appoints the directors of each city department, which include the office of administration, engineering office, information office, legal office, and treasury office.

 The first city mayor of Bacoor is Edwin M. Bautista, from the Lakas Party.
 He first assumed office on 30 June 2007, following his victory in the May 2007 municipal elections.
 He was reelected in 2010 for a second term, during which, Bacoor was converted into a city.
 He ran and won a third as city mayor in 2013 which expired in 2016.
 Having served up to the constitutional limit of three terms, he ran and won as the city's representative in the Philippine House of Representatives, with his sister-in-law Lani Mercado-Revilla being elected as city mayor as his replacement.
 After Revilla served for two terms, she was reelected to the House of Representatives during the 2022 Philippine general election, with Bautista returning to city hall as the reelected mayor.

 The city's vice mayor performs duties as acting governor in the absence of the mayor.
 The vice mayor also automatically succeeds as mayor upon the death of the incumbent and also convenes the Sangguniang Panlungsod, the city's legislative body.
 The city's first vice mayor was Rosette Miranda-Fernando, who was Bautista's vice mayor from 2007 to 2013.
 Councilwoman Catherine Evaristo replaced Fernando in that role having won during the 2013 Philippine general election and served in the role during the Bautista and Revilla administrations until she decided to run again as councilwoman in the 2022 Philippine general election, having reached the constitutional three-term limit.
 The incumbent vice mayor of Bacoor is Rowena B. Mendiola, who is also a former city councilwoman and Bautista's sister.